YottaDB/YDBDoc/ProgGuide/commands.rst

    Commands

 =====================
-Commands
+6. Commands
 =====================

 .. contents::
    :depth: 2

-This chapter describes M language commands implemented in YottaDB/GT.M.
-All commands starting with the letter Z are YottaDB/GT.M additions to the ANSI standard command set.
+This chapter describes M language commands implemented in YottaDB.
+All commands starting with the letter Z are YottaDB additions to the ANSI standard command set.
 The M standard specifies standard abbreviations for commands and rejects any non-standard abbreviation.
-Behavior of I/O commands including OPEN, USE, READ, WRITE, and CLOSE is described in Chapter 9: “Input/Output Processing”.
+Behavior of I/O commands including OPEN, USE, READ, WRITE, and CLOSE is described in `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 ------------
 Break